Calgary 2024

 Discussion led by: Dr. Lance Mortlock, Managing Partner, Energy & Resources, EY

-• Mike Belenkie, President & CEO, Advantage Energy / Entropy
+• Michael Belenkie, President & CEO, Advantage Energy / Entropy

 • Michelle Chislett, Executive Vice President, Onshore Renewables, Northland Power